frdel/agent-zero/docs/README.md

 - **Reflection**
     - The framework supports advanced AI concepts like Chain of Thought and reflection through customizable prompts.
 Users can choose between two reflection models: dianoia-small and dianoia-xl.

+> [!WARNING]
-### ⚠️ Changes to launch files since v0.6:
+> Changes to launch files since v0.6:
-- main.py file has been replaced with run_ui.py (webui) and run_cli.py (terminal) launch files.
+> - main.py file has been replaced with run_ui.py (Web UI) and run_cli.py (terminal) launch files.
-- configuration has been moved to initialize.py for both webui and terminal launch files.
+> - The configuration has been moved to initialize.py for both Web UI and CLI launch files.